You’ve spent weeks creating the most spectacular lead magnet (opt-in) ever, the next step is figuring out WHERE to put your opt-in (lead magnet).

 HOW TO DO IT: Create your image first (I use Canva) then use the Widget area of your WordPress site to add in the image and link it to the landing page.

-Don’t underestimate adding a set of copy within the blog post to organically mention your opt-in.
+Don’t underestimate adding some text within the blog post to organically mention your opt-in.

 Some people will ignore the image or pop-up but may read the text linking to your opt-in, especially if you mention it organically highlighting how the lead magnet expands upon what your reader is already looking at.